adrvzz/file-integrity-monitor/file-integrity-monitor/README.md

 Building this taught me the difference between hashing for *integrity* (SHA-256 here) versus encryption for *confidentiality* — they solve different problems and it's easy to conflate them early on.
 It also made the trade-off between polling and real-time monitoring concrete: on-demand scanning is simple and stateless but can miss the exact moment something happened, while `watchdog`'s real-time events are immediate but need a long-running process and produce noisier output.
 Writing the tests also caught an edge case I hadn't thought through up front — what happens when a file becomes unreadable *during* a scan — which is now handled explicitly instead of crashing.

-*(This section is worth writing in your own words before this goes on your GitHub — it's the part an interviewer is most likely to ask you to expand on.)*

 ## Project Structure